mtdinc/agent_llm_emotions/README.md

 ### Output

-The system generates a comprehensive report saved as `medical_case_analysis.md` that includes:
+The system generates a comprehensive report that includes:

 1. Executive summary of the case
 2. Initial differential diagnosis from the Primary Diagnostician